ktsanter/course-standards-frontend/README.md

    * Example: short = *ubw*, official = *Underwater Basket Weaving*
 2. **Save course** - save the data you've entered for a course
 3. **Reload course** - discard any changes and load the last saved data
-4. **Delete course** - remove course from the departement.
+4. **Delete course** - remove course from the department.
 Note this is permanent and the data can't be recovered.
 5. **Embed** - create the embed HTML code for the course and copy it  to the clipboard.
 The course's page will be embedded in an iframe.
+After you paste the code you can adjust the height and width of the iframe to suit your needs.
 ---

 ### Other notes